medics-academy/sales-widget-instructions/README.md

 ```

 ### Course:
+If a Course is what you want to put in place:

 | Tables           | Type              | Description                                                                 |
 | ---------------- |:-----------------:| ---------------------------------------------------------------------------:|
 | data-productId   | String / Number   | Define the product ID of the course                                         |

+2) Copy and paste the following code where you want the cards to be displayed:

 ```
 <!--Course: -->